-- Realizing the widespread impact of trauma and understands potential paths for recovery - Recognizing the signs and symptoms of trauma in consumers, families, staff, and others involved with the system - Responding with fully integrated knowledge about trauma into policies, procedures, and practices - Resisting re-traumatization of achieving those goals during the subsequent years annual planning process.
-Further information on the Trauma Informed Organizational Survey may be obtained from the MSHN Treatment team.
+- Realizing the widespread impact of trauma and understands potential paths for recovery - Recognizing the signs and symptoms of trauma in consumers, families, staff, and others involved with the system - Responding with fully integrated knowledge about trauma into policies, procedures, and practices - Resisting re-traumatization

 Acknowledging the high rate of trauma experienced by consumers served, MSHN providers are expected to be trauma informed and to provide trauma informed care.
-It is the expectation of MSHN that all providers will complete the Trauma Informed Organizational Survey.
-Providers will develop and implement Trauma Informed goals annually and provide feedback on progress
+It is the expectation of MSHN that all providers shall complete the Trauma Informed Care Organizational Survey every three years.
+Providers will develop and implement Trauma Informed goals annually and provide feedback on progress of achieving those goals during the subsequent years annual planning process.
+Further information on the Trauma Informed Organizational Survey may be obtained from the MSHN Treatment team.